matao1984/temcompanion/src/TemCompanion/docs/User Guide.md

   "location": "lower left", -> Default position for the scalebar;

+  "scale_size": 20, -> Default font size of the scalebar text;

   "dimension": "si-length", -> No effect;

   "colorbar": false, -> Whether to add a colorbar to images;